This post may contain links to products that we use and love, and we may earn a commission at no cost to you.

 The Eagle Creek fire was started in September 2017 by a teenage boy.
 It eventually burned over 48,000 acres and took an entire year to fully extinguish.
 Many hikers told the harrowing story of hiking frantically in the dark to escape the fire.
 Most of them were on a short day hike, usually just 3.8 miles round trip, culminating at a spectacular waterfall named Punchbowl Falls.
 It was also a very popular swimming destination during hot summer months, as it was in September that year.
 For most families, this hike would be 2 to 3 hours total, and as such, most didn’t pack anything more than what they needed for the day.

-As the stories emerged later from the hikers, one story stood out to me: a young Asian woman named Emily from Washington D.C. had carried in a backpack of essential items.
+As the stories emerged later from the hikers, one story stood out to me: a young woman named Emily from Washington D.C. carried a backpack of essential items.
 Things like a water purifier, mylar blankets, and a headlamp.
 Things that most of us would never consider carrying on such a short hike.
 After all, as a parent, I’m usually more concerned with remembering diapers and applesauce pouches.
 But Emily was the only person who was well-prepared for a night on the trail.
 The only one!
 Before this event, I’d have scoffed at carrying so much unnecessary weight.
 After all, the parking lot was less than 2 miles away.
-But no one could have predicted a fire cutting off access, or forcing 153 hikers to walk 17 miles to safety the next day.
+But no one could have predicted a fire cutting off access or forcing 153 hikers to walk 17 miles to safety the next day.

 Emily (last name unknown to me) became a hero of sorts, and she’s changed the way I look at hiking.
 I learned that there’s a list of the “10 Essentials” for hiking.
 First created in the 1930s by The Mountaineers, this list has been refined over the years to ten categories rather than specific products.
 And while they may seem like dead weight, and therefore unnecessary, for a short day hike, if you end up spending a few hours on the trail unexpectedly these can mean the difference between a miserable time or a good story later.